EmilyCali/GA_Project3/README.md

 <br/>
   Visit the <a href="https://trello.com/b/u98Uxw2X">Trello</a>, you may need to be logged in and add yourself to view this board.
 <br/>
-  This project was started with a repo created by Jow Ciampi, all three members then cloned the repo to their computers and created branches as needed to develop different portions of the code.
+  This project was started with a repo created by Joe Ciampi, all three members then cloned the repo to their computers and created branches as needed to develop different portions of the code.
 <br/>
   Amanda began with the user model and sessions, she created this functionality with multiple npms and validators as well as authentication and encrypting with both json web tokens and bycrypt.
 <br/>